The Aspiring Solopreneur

 Carly Ries:

-I also on LinkedIn get messages that's like, oh, I noticed your website, which by the way expired a few years ago.
+I also on LinkedIn get messages like, oh, I noticed your website, which by the way expired a few years ago.
 I noticed your website is missing this, this, and this, and it kinda puts people down and it's like, that's not gonna help.
-But if you if you approach people just with really, like, good intentions and a strong desire to be like, hey, check out this piece of content I have.
-Just wanna let you know, it it's a calendar that I put together.
+But if you approach people just with really, good intentions and a strong desire to be like, hey, check out this piece of content I have.
+Just wanna let you know, it's a calendar that I put together.
 You might find it helpful.

 Carly Ries:

 Hope you're having a great day.
-Don't don't ask for anything in return and do this multiple times.
+Don't ask for anything in return and do this multiple times.
 Think of resources, think of tips, whether it's a newsletter, whatever, they can really engage your audience and just prove that you're there to solve their problems.
 Once you build that trust, that's when you can start sneaking in some of the asks.
 So just for example, we have an event called solopreneur problem solvers as well as one called solopreneur success sessions.

 Carly Ries: